mercadopago/devsite-docs/plugins_sdks/plugins/unofficial/ezcommerce.en.md

 2. Access "Formas de Pagamento".
 3. Select the "Boleto bancário" tab.
 4. Click the "Boleto Bancário" option that contains "mercadopago_transparente" in the "Adquirente / Gateway" column.
 5. Fill in the data for the "Específico" group.
-For Client ID and Client Secret, see the [Credencials section](#credenciais).
+For Client ID and Client Secret, see the [Credentials section](#Credentials).
 6. Click "salvar".

     ![EZ ticket](/images/ezcommerce-ticket-1.gif)